Tao-AI-group/GCN-HIV/README.md

 Python3.6+, Tensorflow1.14+ and corresponding versions of scipy, scikit-learn, numpy,

 ## Parameters
-- You can change parameters and definitely you have to change parameters to get the optimal results.
-- You can modify the parameter adjustment by wrapping it up with Bayesian optimization.
-- Under each folder, there are 10 json format config files (in folder configs/) corresponding to the 10 folds in cross-validation, make sure to adjust parameters simultaneously for all the 10 files (manually at present but you can change to a generator or define arguments).
+- Under each folder, there are 10 json format config files (in folder configs/) corresponding to the 10 folds in cross-validation, make sure to adjust parameters simultaneously for all the 10 files (manually at present but you can change to a generator or define arguments or define them in the main python file).
 - In patient_loader.py under each folder (in folder data_loader/), you can also set REDUCE_GRAPH_FEATURES as True or False to enable hiv positive rate and syphilis positive rate of neighborhood as features.

 ## Run